tango-adb/help-center/docs/screen-mirror.md

 When choosing **Both**, Tango will play captured audio through notification channel, so the volume is controlled both by the **Media** volume and **Notification** volume.
 If the sound on device is too quiet, try increasing both volumes.

-#### Forward microphone
+### Forward microphone

 Captures device microphone input and play it on computer.

 Internal audio forwarding and microphone forwarding can be enabled at the same time.

-## Usage
+## Control

 ### Mouse

 The mouse inputs are translated to touch events on the device.
 You can use mouse to tap, drag, scroll, and zoom.

-Some apps (like Chrome for Android) can also responds to right clicks and mouse wheel, but most apps are only designed for touch input, so they will not behave correctly.
+Some apps (like Chrome for Android) can also responds to right clicks and mouse wheel, but most apps are only designed for touch input, so all buttons behave like left click.

 ### Keyboard

 The keyboard inputs are sent to the device as is.
 Except:

-* Some keys are handled by the computer itself, like the **Windows** key on Windows.
+* When in full screen mode, some system-critical keys and shortcuts are handled by local OS and not forwarded to the device, for example:
-* Android only supports key code in US layout keyboards.
-To type other characters, you need to use the IME on the device.
+  * **Command + Tab** on macOS: Switch between windows.
+  * **Command + Q** on macOS: Quit the current app.
+  * **Windows + L** on Windows: Lock the computer.
+  * **Control + Alt + Delete** on Windows: Open task manager.
+* When not in full screen mode, in additional to the above keys, more keys and shortcuts will be handled by local OS or Web browser, for example:
+  * **Windows** key on Windows: Open Start menu.
+  * **Ctrl/Command + W**: Close current tab.
+  * **Ctrl/Command + N**: Open new browser window.

+The **Windows/Command/Super** key becomes the Search key on Android (also known as the OS key in some ROMs).
+To see a list of supported shortcuts, press **Search + /** on the device.

+### Simulate physical keyboard

+By default, Tango uses Android's built-in virtual keyboard for sending keyboard inputs.
+When enabled from the **Control** section, Tango can also simulate a physical keyboard, which has the following advantages:

+* The on-screen virtual keyboard won't show up when you type.
+This gives you more screen space, but also means you can't type on the device directly.
+* The keyboard layout is configurable at **Settings → System → Languages and input → Physical keyboard**.
+You can choose a layout that matches your physical keyboard.
+* It's more compatible with apps that don't respond to virtual keyboard inputs, including some IMEs and games.

 ### Touch

 If your computer (or tablet) has a touch screen, you can use it to control the device.
 The touch inputs are sent to the device as is.
 Multi-touch is also supported.

+### Game controller

+Game controllers connected to the computer can be used to control the device.
+The controller inputs are sent to the device as is.
+It should work in games that support game controllers natively, like Minecraft, and emulators like PPSSPP.

 ### App switcher

-If enabled in the **Panels** section, an app switcher will be displayed on the top side of the screen.

-It shows the list of running apps on the current display (either physical or virtual).
-Tap on an app to switch to it.
+On the left side of the screen there is the app switcher.
+It lists all running apps on the current display (either physical or virtual).
+You can tap an app to quickly switch to it.

 ## Troubleshooting